R&H Logo

 Courts Have Wide Discretion

-With the rulings in Yudkin, Hogsett, and LaFleur, the court emphasized that common-law claims be evaluated on a case-by-case basis.
-Courts must consider the unique circumstances of each couple.
+With the rulings in Yudkin, Hogsett, and LaFleur, the court emphasized that common-law claims must be evaluated on a case-by-case basis.
+Courts must consider each couple's unique circumstances.

-All of this means that every case is unique — including yours.
-And Colorado courts are expected to treat them as such.
-This means you cannot assume a court will rule in your favor, no matter how strong your argument.
+This means every case is unique — including yours, and Colorado courts are expected to treat them as such.
+No matter how strong your argument is, you cannot assume a court will rule in your favor.
 You’re going to need a good lawyer.

 To divorce, the parties must be currently married.
-One spouse often claims a common law marriage while filing for divorce.
-If valid, the court treats the divorce the same as if from a statutory marriage.
+One spouse often claims a common-law marriage while filing for divorce.
+If valid, the court treats the divorce as if it were a normal statutory marriage.

 The other legal matters are: